This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Write down the correct date, time, and location of your procedure.

-- Tell your caregiver if you have a bleeding problem, or blood disorder.
+- Tell your healthcare provider if you have a bleeding problem, or blood disorder.

 WHAT WILL HAPPEN: